-3) Business Combination
+c) Business Combination

 The acquisition of the 51.6% majority interest in Wegener was accounted for by the acquisition method (see Note 4).
 Under this method, assets acquired and liabilities assumed as part of the business combination are recorded at their fair value at the date of acquisition.
-The excess of purchase price over the fair value of assets acquired and liabilities assumed is recorded as goodwill.